disnetlab/iContinuum/README.md

        3- Save changes.

-       4- Go back to the sample_folderusing cd ..
+       4- Go back to the sample_folder.

 # Step3- Installation